trivago/cucable-plugin/README.md

 #### Generated runners

+The generated runners point to each one of the generated feature files.

-This is an example for one of the generated runners:
+This is an example for one of the generated runners - note how the placeholders are now replaced with the name of the feature to run:

 *Example_00003_IT.java*